hortonworks-gallery/zeppelin-notebooks/README.md

   - Please note that if you have changed or created your own notebooks they will be moved to a folder: /opt/incubator-zeppelin/notebook/old_yyyyMMdd-HHmmss, you can copy them back to /opt/incubator-zeppelin/notebook/ directory

 ##### Importing specific notebooks:
-Copy the "JSON" link URL from the table below and paste it into Zeppelin's import from URL tool.
+Copy the "json" link URL from the table below and paste it into Zeppelin's import from URL tool.
 ![Import UI](/screenshots/import.png?raw=true)

 ##### Demos: